May Events in Hereford and Shropshire

 10.30am – 5.30pm.

-With over 50 stalls consisting of unusual plants from a range of nurseries, crafts and preserves
+A variety of stalls consisting of unusual plants from a range of nurseries, crafts and preserves. activities for children.

 The plants and people show kicks off the gardening season with a whole host of glorious gardens, plants and beautiful features.